openstack-archive/fuel-plugin-contrail/doc/testing/test_suite_functional.rst

 Description
 ###########

-Verify that we can disable OSTF networks provisioning
+Verify that we can deploy environment with disabled OSTF networks provisioning

 Complexity